Article I: Code of Conduct

 Possession, use and/or distribution of any so-called “date rape” drug including, but not limited to, Rohypnol, Ketomine, GHB, Burundanga, etc. is prohibited, and administering one of these drugs to another person for the purposes of inducing incapacity is a violation of this policy.

-25. Sexual Harassment
+25. Sexual/Sex-Based Harassment*

-• nature and severity of the conduct;
+(ii) the type, frequency, and duration of the conduct;

 Title IX of the Education Amendments of 1972 reads “no person...shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subject to discrimination under any educational program or activity receiving federal financial assistance...”